lonkaars/blog/posts/redpwn2021.md

 Apart from those challenges, basically all my hacking knowledge comes from computerphile videos, liveoverflow videos and making applications myself.

+> epic announcement!!!
+>
+> Willem has added explanations of the challenges he solved, so go read them!

 ## Challenges